HenryWelborn/nodejs-fabric-example/README.md

 A simplified [Data Access Layer](https://en.wikipedia.org/wiki/Data_access_layer) helper class `in_memory_database.js` has been written, initially backed by a simple in-memory JSON object array.
 This allows for the example to expand to implement a Hyperledger Fabric DAL in the future.

+All of the browser rendering code was written directly into the `index.html` file.

 ### Prequisites